liferay/liferay-docs/devGuide/en/chapters/06-ext-plugins.markdown

 -   **ext-service/src:** Any classes that should be available to other plugins belong here.
 When using Service Builder, it puts the interfaces of each service here.
 Also, in advanced scenarios, this directory contains classes that overwrite the classes of `portal-service.jar`.

--   **ext-web/docroot:** Contains configuration files for the web application, including `WEB-INF/struts-config-ext.xml`, which allows you to customize Liferay's core struts actions.
+-   **ext-web/docroot:** Contains configuration files for the web application, including `WEB-INF/struts-config-ext.xml`, which allows you to customize Liferay's core struts classes.
+But note, a hook is the recommended means for customizing a struts action.
 Also, any JSPs that your customizations require belong here.

 -   **Other:** `ext-util-bridges`, `ext-util-java` and `ext-util-taglib` are only needed in advanced scenarios in which you need to customize the classes of three libraries provided with Liferay: `util-bridges.jar`, `util-java.jar` and `util-taglib.jar` respectively.
 In most scenarios, you can just ignore these directories.